 The Circuit Breaker pattern has a different purpose than the Retry pattern.
 The Retry pattern enables an application to retry an operation in the expectation that the operation will eventually succeed.
 The Circuit Breaker pattern prevents an application from performing an operation that is likely to fail.
-An application can combine these two patterns by using the Retry pattern to invoke an operation through a circuit breaker.
-However, the retry logic should be sensitive to any exceptions returned by the circuit breaker, and it should abandon retry attempts if the circuit breaker indicates that a fault is not transient.
+An application can combine these two patterns.
+However, the retry logic should be sensitive to any exception returned by the circuit breaker, and it should abandon retry attempts if the circuit breaker indicates that a fault is not transient.

-Implementing a Circuit Breaker pattern with Polly
+Implement Circuit Breaker pattern with HttpClientFactory and Polly

-As when implementing retries, the recommended approach for circuit breakers is to take advantage of proven .NET libraries like Polly.
+As when implementing retries, the recommended approach for circuit breakers is to take advantage of proven .NET libraries like Polly and its native integration with HttpClientFactory.